soumya813/Notes-App/README.md

 ![SSoC'25](https://img.shields.io/badge/Selected%20for-SSoC'25-orange)
 ![License](https://img.shields.io/github/license/soumya813/Notes-App)

-Welcome to **Notes App**, a simple and intuitive web-based note-taking platform built with **Node.js, Express, MongoDB**, and **EJS templating**.
+Welcome to **Notezy**, a simple and intuitive web-based note-taking platform built with **Node.js, Express, MongoDB**, and **EJS templating**.
 The app allows users to **sign up, log in, create, view, search, and delete notes** — all with a clean UI and user-friendly dashboard.

 > 🚀 Proudly selected for **SSoC'25**
 > 📌 Maintained by **Soumya Srivastav** (Project Admin)